-STATUS Freshwater Pearl Mussel Status The Freshwater Pearl mussel population is at unfavourable conservation status in the Dawros catchment.
-It is currently ranked as 3 rd out of the 27 Freshwater Pearl Mussel SAC populations in the country on the basis of population status, habitat condition and current pressures.
-Quality Objectives (EQOs) as specified in Schedule 4 of the European Communities Environmental Objectives (Freshwater Pearl Mussel) Regulations, S.I.
+STATUS Freshwater Pearl Mussel Status The Freshwater Pearl mussel population is at favourable conservation status in the Bundorragha catchment.
+It is currently ranked as 1 st out of the 27 Freshwater Pearl Mussel SAC populations in the country on the basis of population status, habitat condition and current pressures.
+This improvement in status, since the previous survey, is primarily attributable to reduction in siltation and macrophyte abundance on the Bundorragha river.
+It has very large populations of adults, all ages of juveniles, and some juveniles in more than one area.
+The catchment meets all of the five Environmental Quality Objectives (EQOs) as specified in Schedule 4 of the European Communities Environmental Objectives (Freshwater Pearl Mussel) Regulations, S.I.
 296 of 2009.
-Water Framework Directive Status Water Framework Directive Status from the River Basin Management Plans (classification is based on monitoring data from 2006-2008) River status 17 high status, 2 moderate status and 1 poor status water body.
-Status elements 17 high status and 1 moderate status water bodies had their status determined via extrapolation from monitored donor water bodies due to lack of monitoring data.
-Macroinvertebrates dictated the status in the poor status water body.
-The unfavourable conservation status of the Freshwater Pearl Mussel led to the downgrading of 1 waterbodies to moderate, these otherwise would have been high status.
+Water Framework Directive Status Water Framework Directive Status from the River Basin Management Plans (classification is based on monitoring data from 2006-2008) River status 3 high status and 1 good status Status elements Macroinvertebrates determined status in waterbody WE_32_3998, and hydromorphology determined status in waterbody WE_32_1767.
+The remaining two waterbodies were classified on the basis of extrapolated status from monitored donor waterbodies.